 Below are great writing examples from the students, using the words from our May Daily Concept Builders™ calendar.

 The students also have a sight word each day to go along with their calendar word so that is why the students also highlighted “own.”

 Allow your students to decorate the eyes and mouth however they please.
-Some of Pam’s girls decided to add eyelashes to their eyes.
+Some of the girls decided to add eyelashes to their eyes.
 Some colored the eyes.
 Some mouths had lipstick.
 Other students drew tongues.
-This is a great opportunity for students to explore their individual style.
+This is a great opportunity for students to explore their individual styles.